Kymeta raises $85.2 million led by Bill Gates to speed growth of its satellite-cellular antenna tech – TechCrunch

 Global communications startup Kymeta has raised a new $85.2 million funding round, led by Bill Gates .
-The Redmond-based company has developed a new type of smart, powered flat panel antenna that can be used to to vastly improve satellite and cellular connection signal strength.
+The Redmond-based company has developed a new type of smart, powered, flat-panel antenna that can be used to vastly improve satellite and cellular connection signal strength.

 Kymeta’s new funding is intended to help it continue with new product development efforts, and also to speed the commercialization of its technology.
 Since its debut in 2015, Kymeta has productized its technology and added a significant number of customers, particularly in industries like defense, mobility and public safety.